Police corruption: Malta

 The Malta Police Force (MPF) is the main law enforcement authority in Malta.
 It is the responsibility of the MPF to "preserve public order and peace, to prevent, detect and investigate offences, to collect evidence", and to ultimately bring the offenders before the court.
-Further, the MPF obtains the duty of maintaining efforts in investigating the abuse of police power and undertakings of corrupt activity.
+Further, the MPF has the duty of maintaining efforts in investigating the abuse of police power and undertakings of corrupt activity.

 Unfortunately, for the Maltese community, it is common practice that there is a "code of silence" within the MPF, where an officer may "turn a blind eye" to the misconduct performed by their fellow officer.
 Typically, this behaviour is customary regardless of the severity of the consequence, as it heightens the likelihood of the corrupt officer reciprocating assistance, trust and support when needed.

-Whilst over one-third of Maltese citizens believe that the MPF engage in police corruption, particularly acts of bribery and abuse of their legitimate power, this figure has significantly reduced from 2014.
+Whilst over one-third of Maltese citizens believe that the MPF engages in police corruption, particularly acts of bribery and abuse of their legitimate power, this figure has significantly reduced from 2014.
 A nation’s corruption level can be determined through the Corruption Perception Index (CPI).
 The CPI ranks countries on how corrupt their public sector is perceived by the World Bank and the World Economic Forum.
-Malta's CIP is 5.7 out of ten, which indicates Malta is 54% better than the average.
+Malta's CPI is 5.7 out of ten, which indicates Malta is 54% better than the average.
 This achievement can be seen as an outcome of the Maltese Government initiating various preventive bodies and relevant legislation.

 The Economic Crime Unit of the Malta Police Force was initiated in 1987, and is primarily involved in investigating and detecting a variety of corruption offences, including smuggling, fraud and bribery.
 The MPF and the Police Commissioner initiate all prosecutions in Malta.
 Thus, to ensure legitimacy across all prosecutions, the MPF are required to adhere to disciplinary rules and are bound by a Code of Ethics.
-Additionally, chapter 164 of the Maltese Police Act 1961 regulates the organisation, discipline and duties of the Malta Police Force.
-Specifically, section 7 of Article 33 Offences Against Discipline, provides a comprehensive list of activities undertaken by a member of the MPF that are considered to be "corrupt practices".
+Additionally, Chapter 164 of the Maltese Police Act 1961 regulates the organisation, discipline and duties of the Malta Police Force.
+Specifically, section 7 of Article 33, Offences Against Discipline, provides a comprehensive list of activities undertaken by a member of the MPF that are considered to be "corrupt practices".
 Such "corrupt practices" include, but are not limited to: receiving any bribe; failing to promptly return any money or property received; improperly using their position as a police officer for "private advantage"; or, directly or indirectly requesting or receiving any gratuity without the consent of the Commissioner.